-Long Distance Running
+Long Distance Running UC/CSU

-UC/CSU

-Limitation on Enrollment: Retention based on successful tryout.
 Description: Provides general and specific long distance running principles, conditioning methods, and race tactics involved in competitive long distance running.
 Subsequent enrollment in additional semesters will provide the student an opportunity for added skill and competency development.
 This course may be taken a total of four times.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-In-Season Sport Conditioning
+In-Season Sport Conditioning UC, CSU